Sidebar Menu

 Country

 The term 'Country' in First Nations communities is similar to a country like Australia or New Zealand as defined geographically across the world.
-For First Nations peoples of Australia, 'Country' refers to the many different Aboriginal nations that span across the Australian continent, including Tasmania and the Torres Strait Islands and the Tiwi Islands for thousands of years before colonisation and still exist today.
-And it is up to us, and all future generations to ensure the continued existance of Country across this diverse land.
+For First Nations peoples of Australia, 'Country' refers to the many different Aboriginal nations that span the Australian continent, including Tasmania, the Torres Strait Islands, and the Tiwi Islands, and have existed for thousands of years before colonisation and still exist today.
+And it is up to us, and all future generations, to ensure the continued existence of the country across this diverse land.

 Naming Aboriginal and Torres Strait Islander peoples

-In the naming of Aboriginal and Torres Strait Islander peoples, we can use the following commonly supported terms: Aboriginal, Torres Strait Islander, Indigenous and First Nations.
+In naming Aboriginal and Torres Strait Islander peoples, we can use the following commonly accepted terms: Aboriginal, Torres Strait Islander, Indigenous, and First Nations.
 Such terms, however, are non-Indigenous communications.
 Where it is known, the preferred term for naming Aboriginal and Torres Strait Islander peoples and Communities should be used in that part of the country.
-As an example, the Gadigal People are the Traditional Owners of country in the Sydney city region and the Kaurna People are the Traditional Owners of country in the Adelaide where our two main offices are located.
+For example, the Gadigal People are the Traditional Owners of country in the Sydney city region, and the Kaurna People are the Traditional Owners of country in the Adelaide region, where our two main offices are located.
 You can easily research your part of the country to find this information if you are unaware.

 Corroboree